 Jeff is also collaborating to create a regional crime lab with other Jefferson County law enforcement agencies.
 The regional crime lab will open as the construction project draws to a close and will improve forensic crime evaluation services while minimizing cost impacts for the citizens each agency serves.

-Jeff holds a Bachelor of Arts degree in Management of Human Resources from Colorado Christian University and previously completed coursework towards a master's of business administration degree at Regis University.
+Jeff holds a Bachelor's degree in Management of Human Resources from Colorado Christian University and previously completed coursework towards a master's of business administration degree at Regis University.

 Jeff Shrader has long-established roots in Jefferson County.
 His parents, both products of Jefferson County, returned to Lakewood, where he was raised, when he was two-years old.